-You don’t need to have insurance to book one of our physio appointments.
+You don’t need to have health insurance to book one of our physiotherapy appointments.

 Our physiotherapists can help reduce physical discomfort and help improve movement using a number of treatments, ranging from joint mobilisation, manual therapy, massage and acupuncture.

 Not only that, but a number of our health centres now offer shockwave therapy for the treatment of chronic pain.
 This non-invasive process uses high-intensity sound waves to stimulate regeneration in the affected tissue, restoring mobility and relieving pain.

 For more information visit

 Frequently asked questions